Harnessing International Law to Restrain and Recapture Indigenous Spoliations, 83 American Journal of International Law 56 (1989)

 Date of Authorship for this Version

 Reisman, W. Michael, "Harnessing International Law to Restrain and Recapture Indigenous Spoliations" (1989).
 Faculty Scholarship Series.
-Paper 748.
+748.